-Data Address Bus: It carries the address of data from processor to main memory system.
+- Data Address Bus: It carries the address of data from the processor to the main memory system.

-Instruction Address Bus: It carries the address of instructions from processor to main memory system.
+- Instruction Address Bus: It carries the address of instructions from the processor to the main memory system.

-There are different types of registers involved in it which are used for storing address of different types of instructions.
+There are different types of registers involved in it which are used for storing addresses of different types of instructions.

-For example, Memory Address Register and Memory Data Register are operational registers.
+For example, the Memory Address Register and Memory Data Register are operational registers.

 It has the location of the next instruction to be executed.
-Program counter then passes this next address to memory address register.
+The program counter then passes this next address to the memory address register.

-Arithmetic logic unit is that part of the CPU that operates all the calculations needed.
-It performs addition, subtraction, comparison, logical Operations, bit Shifting Operations and various arithmetic operations.
+The arithmetic logic unit is that part of the CPU that operates all the calculations needed.
+It performs addition, subtraction, comparison, logical Operations, bit Shifting Operations, and various arithmetic operations.

-Control unit the part of CPU that operates all processor control signals.
-It controls the input and output devices and also control the movement of instructions and data within the system.
+The Control Unit is the part of the CPU that operates all processor control signals.
+It controls the input and output devices and also controls the movement of instructions and data within the system.

 Input devices are used to read data into main memory with the help of CPU input instruction.
-The information from a computer as output are given through Output devices.
-Computer gives the results of computation with the help of output devices.
+The information from a computer as output is given through Output devices.
+The computer gives the results of computation with the help of output devices.